dmngrsk/iiuwr-bachelor-thesis/README.md

 Libraries: [re-linq](https://relinq.codeplex.com/), [Npgsql](http://www.npgsql.org/), [Dapper](https://github.com/StackExchange/Dapper), [Xunit](https://xunit.github.io/).
 They all are licensed under their respective open licenses.

 Sample databases used in tests: Northwind, II (also used at my university's database class).
-They are both included in ```Thesis.Samples``` folder.
+They are both included in ```Thesis.Migrations``` folder.